daifengwanglab/scGRNom/README.md

 # For each cell type, remove the lowly expressed genes with log10(sum of imputed gene expression levels of the cells of the cell type+1) < 1.
 gexpr <- t(gexpr[,log10(colSums(gexpr)+1)> 1])
 ```
-The processed gene expression data for microglia is uploaed in the data folder.
+The processed gene expression data for microglia is uploaded in the data folder.

 **Step 1: Find chromatin interactions between enhancers and promoters**